xkeshav/dotfiles/Style Guide.md

 **specs**

-  - unit testing files will be placed here
+  - unit testing files will be placed here.
+  - one component testing per file.
-  - file nam suffixed with .spec.js for eg. login.spec.js
+  - file name suffixed with *.spec.js* for eg. login.spec.js

 **libs**